 In response to these issues APGA created the Pipeline Corridor Committee which includes regulators as well as APGA members and the Secretariat.
 The Committee has established a common industry position and preferred model for new developments near gas transmission pipeline corridors – and APGA continues to engage with State and Territory planning authorities to ensure our industry is recognised as a relevant stakeholder as early as possible in the planning process.

-We are also preparing State-based guidelines for planners and developers looking to build near pipeline easements, and working with the Dial Before You Dig campaign to extend the reach of our safety message.
+We are also preparing State-based guidelines for planners and developers looking to build near pipeline easements, and working with the Before you dig Australia campaign to extend the reach of our safety message.

 Protection of pipeline corridors impacts widely on our industry – from the need to protect our people, the public and our pipelines, to the question of funding the cost of changes in pipeline design and protection measures needed when land use changes.